- Dental bone grafting is performed to improve the density and volume of the jawbone.

 What are possible dental bone grafting complications?

-Risks of bone graft surgery aren't too serious and as long as you follow post-op instructions, aren't likely.
+Risks of bone graft surgery are not too serious and, as long as you follow post-op instructions, are not likely.

-Dental bone grafting complications are mainly all about infections and nerve damage.
-The side effects of both may include loss of feeling in the mouth and a lack of a sense of taste.
+Dental bone grafting complications primarily involve infections and nerve damage.
+The side effects of both may include loss of feeling in the mouth and reduced taste sensation.

-An infection after dental bone graft is usually caused by the patient not following proper post-op instructions.
+An infection after a dental bone graft is usually caused by the patient not following proper post-op instructions.
 Since the procedure is surgical, excellent oral hygiene is a must.
-Extra checkups are advised for smokers and people who have problems with consistent oral hygiene.
+Extra checkups are advised for smokers and people with inconsistent oral hygiene.
 Prevention is key.

 If you feel dental bone graft stitches coming out, schedule a consultation.
 You may also experience draining, swelling, and bleeding in such a case.